vital-information-resource-under-siege/Hidden/README.md

 1)Without providing any credentials, we can bypass the application logic flow and perform the actions it wasn't supposed to.

-2)The application with normal user privileges was sending sensitive critical data to the application with root privileges through D-Bus.
+2)The application with normal user privileges sent sensitive critical data to the application with root privileges through D-Bus.

 By intercepting the library calls to the application and injection our own code, we were able to perform the privileged action without any authentication and also get some sensitive data leak.